Featured

 Where: Alumni 400, Muzzo Family Alumni Hall, University of Toronto, 121 St. Joseph Street, Toronto ON M5S 3C2.
 See the conference venues in Practicalities.

-Entrance: Free (No registration required, except for the exhibition “How Does it Feel?
-Dante’s Emotions Today” to be booked on Eventbrite.
-Slots of 30 minutes for the VR experience are available for the general public on April 13-21, 2023.
-Free event).
+Entrance: Free admission (n.b. free tickets for the joint exhibition “How Does it Feel?
+Dante’s Emotions Today” at the Istituto Italiano di Cultura must be booked on Eventbrite.
+Slots of 30 minutes for the VR experience are available for the general public on April 13-21, 2023).

 April 12, 2023